-This course is intended for consultants and professionals working for; government, international organisations or NGOs and who are involved in anti-corruption, transparency and accountability processes in relation to development and governance.
+This course is intended for consultants and professionals working for; government, international organisations or NGOs and who are involved in anti-corruption, transparency and accountability processes concerning development and governance.

-The following experts have contributed to this training in the past:
+The following experts will contribute to this training:

 Henk Bruning is an international expert in Leadership, HR, Governance and Integrity.
 Henk has headed the integrity programme of the municipality of Amsterdam, where he introduced dilemma trainings, updated the code of conduct and procurement procedure, and was responsible for corruption risk analysis.
 He has used this experience to support governments around the world in establishing effective integrity programmes and has authored the book “To be honest: Finding Inspiration and Integrity in Public Service and Business”.

 Ana Vasilache is a consultant and former Director of the Partners Foundation for Local Development, a Romanian NGO enhancing democratic processes worldwide and strengthening civil society.
 Since 2004, Ana has addressed corruption in local governments through the Central and Eastern European Anti-corruption Network.

 Michel Rowland is a political scientist with twenty-six years of professional career as a director, manager, consultant and professor in Latin America.
 Michel has extensive work experience in open government and transparency strategies, good governance, conflict resolution, civil society empowerment and constitutional reform.